737BassTP/COSC345-Game/Assignment1.md

 - Mascot
 - Duneatin'
 - Scarf City
+- Andrew's Grandchildren

 ## Members
 ### Campbell Nicholas - Art Designer
+?
-### Thomas Pedersen - Programmer, Music
+### 3391288, Thomas Pedersen - Programmer, Music
+I have a master's degree from Falmouth University in Game Development (Audio + Design) and have programmed games and composed music since 2010.
+My online presence is under the nickname 737BassTP.
 ### Sven Russel - Programmer
+?
 ### 1831984 Matthew Yi - Team Lead, Writer, Data Scientist
 I was team lead for the COSC 202 ANDIE project and under my management our team produced an excellent product well ahead of the deadline with numerous additional features.
 My experience as a dungeon master for D&D has honed my creative storytelling abilities.
 I have taken papers in data science and statistics, which will aid my ability to process, manipulate, and make use of big data that has over 100,000 rows.
 With my blend of leadership, story-telling, and data-driven approach, I believe I am well suited to fill multiple roles in this project.

 ## The Project
 We will be building a 2D game with puzzles and RPG mechanics using the C programming language and SDL2 libraries.
 We intend for the game to have educational mechanics while being a fun experience.

 ### Story
 Dr Trotman has brought all the food in Duneatin' to life, which now roams around the city attacking civilians.
 The player rescued an albatross egg and must endure adverse weather and evil food to return it to the peninsula.

 ### Gameplay components
 - Goal - return albatross egg to peninsula.